FishOfPrey/Salesforce_Conventions/README.md

 * Hardly any software is maintained for its whole life by the original author
 * Code conventions improve the readability of software, allowing engineers to understand new code more quickly and thoroughly
 * [Source code is our product](http://wiki.c2.com/?TheSourceCodeIsTheProduct), and as much effort should be made in packaging it cleanly as one would with a consumer product at your grocery store
+* Developers can focus more on the objective and less of the nuances of code formatting.
+* Less ongoing debate about often subjective stylics differences.

 The Apex Dev guide has a section on [Naming Conventions](https://developer.salesforce.com/docs/atlas.en-us.apexcode.meta/apexcode/apex_classes_naming_conventions.htm) that just says to use java naming conventions (which prompted this [discussion](https://salesforce.stackexchange.com/q/890) on the Salesforce StackExchange).